momo-aux/roundcube-plugin-keyboard-shortcuts-ng/README.md

 ## Configuration

 See [config/defaults.inc.php](config/defaults.inc.php) for details.
-Local overrides are done _in main Roundcube configuration file_.
+Local overrides are done _in your main Roundcube configuration file_.
-Files in plugin/keyboard_shortcuts_ng/config/ are ignored.
+Files you create in plugin/keyboard_shortcuts_ng/config/ are ignored.

 ## TODO

-Details that need attention:
+Details that need attention of developers:
 - when previewpane is empty, 'c' for compose shortcut does not work - 404 because of skins/theme/... src= value
 - fix help output to display actual associations
-- add OS-native shortcuts (different for Mac OS X for example) - if adding them will suffice, excellent.
-Otherwise refactoring will be needed.
 - move association_hash computation to frontend/JS